Plovel/PythonProject2/README.md

 ./run.sh
 ```

-If you are using Ubuntu(or other ubuntu-type system), unstall the game, using next command sequence:
+If you are using Ubuntu(or other ubuntu-type system), install the game, using next command sequence:

 ```
 git clone --branch dev git@github.com:Plovel/PythonProject2.git CheckersGame